 Go International: Good for SMEs, good for Berlin

-For networks like the German Craft Council or it´s.BB, the "GRW" is not the only funding programme available to them through the Senate Department for Economy, Energy and Public Enterprises.
+For networks like it´s.BB, the "GRW" is not the only funding programme available to them through the Senate Department for Economy, Energy and Public Enterprises.
 Another option for network funding is the "Programme for Internationalisation" (PfI), which is designed to help companies present their products in foreign markets.
 The programme, co-funded by the European Regional Development Fund (ERDF) and the State of Berlin, is aimed at networks that support small and medium-sized enterprises (SMEs) in expanding and overcoming internationalisation barriers.
 The focus is on establishing and developing sustainable international collaborations.
 This is intended to stimulate the profitability of the participating companies in the network, but will also have a positive effect on Berlin as a business location.

 "Berlin Urban Tech Alliance" in global start-up hubs